vnhien/simpleMinecraftClone/README.md

-# Simple Minecraft clone using threejs
+# Simple Minecraft clone using react-three-fiber

-This project was created using create-react-app and based on this tutorial https://www.youtube.com/watch?v=qpOZup_3P_A.
+This project was created  based on this tutorial https://www.youtube.com/watch?v=qpOZup_3P_A.

 ## Usage

 ### `npm install`

 ### `npm start`